AckerlyXu/heima/articles/backup/backup-azure-vms-first-look.md

 ![High-level view of VM backup process](./media/backup-azure-vms-first-look/backupazurevm-classic.png)

-> [AZURE.NOTE]
+> [!NOTE]
-> Azure has two deployment models for creating and working with resources: [Resource Manager and Classic](/documentation/articles/resource-manager-deployment-model/).
+> Azure has two deployment models for creating and working with resources: [Resource Manager and Classic](../azure-resource-manager/resource-manager-deployment-model.md).
 This tutorial is for use with the VMs that can be created in the Azure Classic Management Portal.
 The Azure Backup service supports Resource Manager-based VMs.
 >
 >